xifu-irap/testlink-tools/README.md

 # testlink-tools

-> A set of Python scripts to manage ingestion and requests to TestLink.
+> A set of Python scripts to manage ingestions and requests from TestLink.

 ## Installation